 Streaming mappings can read, process, and write hierarchical data.
 You can use array, struct, and map complex data types to process the hierarchical data.
-You assign complex data types to ports in a mapping to flow hierarchical data are called complex ports.
+You assign complex data types to ports in a mapping to flow hierarchical data.
+Ports that flow hierarchical data are called complex ports.